What Is A MIAM?

 At Ringrose Family Mediation Service Christine Pickwell or Paul Cooper will do the Mediation Assessment (MIAMs).

-If Ringrose Law has given legal advice to you we cannot do a Mediation Assessment MIAM or Mediation for you and your spouse/partner but we will recommend you to other local Mediators.
+If Ringrose Law has given legal advice to you we cannot do a Mediation Assessment MIAM or Mediation for you and your spouse/partner.
+Our team can recommend you to other local Mediators.

 How much does the Mediation Assessment (MIAM) cost and who pays for it?